model0627/snow-x/README.md

 ## 🏗️ Architecture

-Mofumofu follows a modern **microservices architecture** with clear separation of concerns:
+Snow-X follows a modern **microservices architecture** with clear separation of concerns:

 ```mermaid
 graph TB